-Item Valuation technique Significant unobservable inputs Relationship of the inputs and fair value Financial assets measured at FVTOCI - equity instruments without active market quotes Comparable company valuation Price/earnings ratio (22.3 for 2020 and 10.6 for 2019) Discount for lack of marketability (15% for both 2020 and 2019) The higher the ratio, the greater the fair value.
+Item Valuation technique Significant unobservable inputs Relationship of the inputs and fair value Financial assets measured at FVTOCI - equity instruments without active market quotes Net Asset Value Method • Net asset value (NT\$2,914 thousand as of December 31, 2021) • The higher the net asset value, the higher the fair value Financial assets measured at FVTOCI - equity instruments without active market quotes Comparable company valuation Price/earnings ratio (22.3 as of December 31, 2020) Discount for lack of marketability (15% as of December 31, 2020) The higher the ratio, the greater the fair value.
 The higher the discount, the lower the fair value.